Private highways in the United States: Alabama

-The Foley Beach Express is one of four toll roads privately owned and operated by American Roads LLC in Alabama.
 The company declared bankruptcy in 2013.
 Syncora Guarantee, Inc., became the owner.

+American Roads / Syncora also operated the Foley Beach Express in Orange Beach starting in June 2000, but in May 2024 the state of Alabama bought the road and quickly abolished the tolls.

 Alaska

 Dalton Highway

 The Dalton Highway in Alaska was built in 1974 to allow construction of the Trans-Alaska Pipeline System.
 It runs 400 mi from near Fairbanks to Prudhoe Bay on the Arctic Ocean.
 Rather than relieving congestion, the highway was built to allow access to the previously-inaccessible Prudhoe Bay Oil Field.
 Until 1995, permits were required to drive on the highway.
 Currently, it is owned by the state of Alaska and open to the public.

 California

 AB 680, passed in 1989, allowed up to four private highway franchises to be granted.
 The 91 Express Lanes in the median of the Riverside Freeway were privately owned and operated by a private consortium (one of the members of which was Cofiroute, France's largest private highway operator) from 1995 to 2003.
+As of 2003 the expresslanes have come under the ownership of the Orange County Transportation Authority (OCTA), a public transportation authority serving the area of Orange County, California.